About

 If you’ve previously undertaken tertiary studies, you’ll be considered for selection on the basis of your overall record of academic merit – for both secondary and tertiary study.
 If you have tertiary award studies but you haven’t completed a Year 12 certificate, you’ll be considered for selection on the basis of your tertiary rank.

 If you’re a Macquarie student applying to return to the same undergraduate degree, you may apply via UAC.
-If you’ve been previously excluded from Macquarie University you must apply as a new applicant via UAC.
+If you’ve been previously excluded from Macquarie University and have finished the exclusion period, you should apply via UAC.

 Admission is competitively based on academic merit.
-We recommend that you undertake further studies to improve your academic performance to gain entry into your desired program.
+It's recommended that you undertake further studies to improve your academic performance.

 Applicants with vocational education and training (VET) study